 General:

-A: The eligibility screening tool is a quick way to get a sense of what is on your Arizona or Utah criminal record, and whether it might be eligible for record clearance.
-The tool provides you with a list of your cases and helps predict what your options might be to seal, set-aside, or expunge those records.
-Rasa believes in providing you with all the available information we can, so you can use it to plan for your future.
+A: The eligibility screening tool is a quick way to get a complete picture of most Utah, Pennsylvania and Arizona criminal records that might be out there.
+It provides you with a comprehensive report showing your cases and what your record clearance options are.
+We believe in providing you with all the available information we can.

-A: No. If our tool predicts that you have cases that are eligible for some type of record clearance, you will have the option to hire Rasa as your lawyer to help you clear your records.
+A: No. If you have cases that are eligible for some type of record clearance, you will have the option to hire Rasa as your lawyer to help you clear your records.
 We provide low-cost, simple, and transparent pricing.
 However, there is no obligation to hire Rasa, and you can also take your results elsewhere and do whatever you like with them.
-Rasa believes in putting you in control of your records.
+We believe in putting you in control of your records.

-A: Unlike traditional law firms that typically charge somewhere between $1,500 to $3,000 to clear 2-3 records, Rasa offers low-cost, transparent pricing for all of our services.
+A: Unlike traditional law firms that typically charge somewhere between $1,500 to $3,000 per record, Rasa offers low-cost, clear pricing for all of our services.
 We are able to make legal services much more affordable because our sophisticated software streamlines many of the manual steps associated with the record clearance process.
-Rasa also offers interest-free monthly payment plans that allow you to start clearing your record now, and pay over 4 months at no additional charge.

-A: Rasa is a mission-driven social impact company started by a leader of the national clean slate movement.
+A: Rasa is a mission-driven social impact company started by a lawyer and one of the leaders of the national clean slate movement.
 Record clearance is our specialty.
 We are committed to transforming legal services to make them affordable and accessible to all who need them.
 We are also community advocates who fight for better record clearance laws for all.
 We have developed custom software to simplify the legal sealing, set-aside, and expungement process, and make it affordable for people to access a second chance.

-Rasa specializes in helping people determine their eligibility for record clearance, and providing low-cost criminal record sealing, set aside, expungement, and rights restoration services to people who need to go through a court-based process to get relief.
+A: We specialize in helping people determine their eligibility for record clearance and providing low-cost criminal record sealing, set aside, expungement, and rights restoration services to people who need to go through a court-based process to get relief.
 The people who are best suited for our services include people who:

-- have been out of the system and off probation or parole for at least 2 years;
+- Have been out of the justice system or off paper for at least 2 years.

 To find out if Rasa’s service is right for you, we have an easy-to-use eligibility tool that can check all your records in under 3 minutes.
 Our tool will give you a detailed report of all of your cases and predict whether they might be eligible for record clearance now or in the future.
 See our eligibility tool here.